 Forks; The mechanism on the front of a motorcycle that holds the wheel, allows steering and provides shock absorption.

-Frankenbike; A motorcycle made up of many.
-Since BMW would keep many interchangeable parts for years, it is common for people to assemble a BMW out of parts for many years.
+Frankenbike; Since BMW would keep many interchangeable parts for years, it is common for people to assemble a BMW out of parts of many years.

 fuel tap (Brit) = petcock (Yank)